fongandrew/hydeout/membership.md

 | Student  | £15  | 2 years  |
 | Standard | £30  | 2 years  |

+# Steps to Membership

-Registration can be performed in two steps
+Registration can be performed in two steps:

-### 1. Register

-First, use the button below to use the Google Form register:

-<button onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSd-yKfzXl7B06AoOA5tbXK-QZtT-jFQ8pc5bxmodfTnWOc3dA/viewform?usp=sf_link')" class="button-join">Register</button>

-Then make the the membership fee payment using the instructions below.
+1. Make membership fee payment
+2. Register your details

-> ⚠️ Your membership number will only be considered valid once your payment has been sent!
+Membership numbers will only be issued after the second step has been completed!

-If you have an issues or questions, please contact the webmaster via: [webmaster@isbarch.org](mailto:webmaster@isbarch.org), or the treasurer via: [treasurer@isbarch.org](mailto:treasurer@isbarch.org).
+> 👩🏿‍🎓 If you register with a student membership, please send proof of your enrollment status (e.g., photo of student ID, letter from supervisor, institutional certificate, etc.) to [webmaster@isbarch.org](mailto:webmaster@isbarch.org) with [treasurer@isbarch.org](mailto:treasurer@isbarch.org) in cc.

-### 2. Make membership fee payment
+## 1. Make membership fee payment

 Follow these buttons to pay by PayPal.
 PayPal should allow you to pay directly through your PayPal account, or by credit or debit card (also without an account for some countries). <i>This is our preferred method of payment and will expedite your membership order.</i>

 If this is not available in your region, please see below for information how to pay via bank transfer.

-> 👩🏿‍🎓 If you register with a student membership, please send proof of your enrollment status (e.g., photo of student ID, letter from supervisor, institutional certificate, etc.) to [treasurer@isbarch.org](mailto:treasurer@isbarch.org).
+In both cases, please note down your PayPal transaction ID or Bank Transfer reference or transaction ID, as you will need this for the second step.

-#### Via Paypal
+### Via Paypal

 To pay for membership via PayPal please select the corresponding membership type from the drop down menu below, and press the **Pay Now** button to enter your payment details with PayPal.